 Emily Skor joined Growth Energy as CEO in May 2016.
-She leads the country’s premiere biofuel trade association, representing 100 producers, 91 innovative businesses, and tens of thousands of ethanol supporters around the country who work to bring consumers cleaner burning, more affordable fuel choices at the pump.
+She leads the country’s premiere biofuel trade association, representing 103 producers, 95 innovative businesses, and tens of thousands of ethanol supporters around the country who work to bring consumers cleaner burning, more affordable fuel choices at the pump.

-Ms. Skor graduated Phi Beta Kappa from Wellesley College.
+Skor graduated Phi Beta Kappa from Wellesley College.
 She lives in Washington, D.C. with her husband and two children.
 She is a trustee of Aidan Montessori School and serves on the board of directors of Madeline Island Chamber Music.

 Ahead of our annual Biofuels Summit, we are excited to launch our summer video series, “Conversations with Biofuel Champions“!
 This is a one-of-a-kind opportunity for you to hear from some of our top champions in Congress – both Republican and Democrat – about the work they are doing on behalf of our industry.
 We’re kicking […]

 WASHINGTON, D.C. – Growth Energy CEO Emily Skor today welcomed a letter from 32 House lawmakers calling on the White House to direct the Environmental Protection Agency (EPA) to reject retroactive oil industry exemptions from the Renewable Fuel Standard (RFS).
 “Rural communities are done playing regulatory games with the oil industry,” said Emily Skor.
 “We’ve […]